 results grid with support for large result sets and CSV export.

-The DbSchema data explorer lets you browse Tibero table and view contents row by row without writing SQL.
-You can page through records, filter by column values using simple expressions, and inspect individual rows to verify data after a load operation or a stored procedure run.
+The DbSchema data explorer opens Tibero table and view contents for row-level browsing, no SQL required.
+Page through records, filter by column values using simple expressions, and inspect individual rows to verify data after a load operation or a stored procedure run.
 Views defined via PostgREST-style row-level security equivalents in Tibero (using Oracle-compatible VPD — Virtual Private Database policies) are also browsable, though the data returned will reflect whatever policy context the JDBC user operates under.

 The explorer is especially helpful when validating Oracle-to-Tibero migrations.
 After migrating data from an Oracle source, you can use the explorer to compare row counts and spot-check column values in Tibero against the expected values, all within the same DbSchema session that holds your schema diagram and migration SQL tabs.

-tbclient.jar from your Tibero installation directory (typically under
+tbclient.jar in your Tibero installation directory (typically under

-$TB_HOME/client/lib/) and add it as an external driver in DbSchema's driver configuration.
-The
+$TB_HOME/client/lib/) and add it as an external driver in DbSchema's driver configuration,